unoplatform/uno/doc/articles/features/windows-system.md

 On iOS, launching the special URI opens the main page of system settings because deep-linking to specific settings is not available.

-For WASM, launching the special URI will work propperly only when opening the website on Windows.
+For WASM, launching the special URI will work properly only when opening the website on Windows.
 The method will return `true` even if the user cancels the application launch, as there is currently no way to detect if the app was successfully launched.

 In case of Android, we support the following nested URIs.